 Code of Conduct for Suppliers of MEYER Group

-MEYER Group is a trusted and preferred employer as well as a partner to Suppliers and pays careful attention to societal responsibility.
+MEYER Group is a trusted and preferred employer as well as a partner to Suppliers and pays careful attention to social responsibility.
 For this reason the MEYER internal Code of Conduct was issued to declare and secure the fundamental social rights of employees, and the fundamental principles of employment as well as the aim of protecting our environment and minimizing use of natural resources.
 These binding principals are aligned with the relevant conventions of the International Labor Organization, the applicable national rules and regulations, collective agreements and the fundamental business principles of our Companies.

-We expect that our Suppliers have a corresponding desire regarding adherence to fundamental social rights, environmental protection and compliance guidelines as the MEYER Group has declared with their self-commitment in their internal Code of Conduct.
+We expect that our Suppliers have a corresponding desire regarding adherence to fundamental social rights, environmental protection and compliance guidelines as the MEYER Group has declared with their self commitment in their internal Code of Conduct.
 To assure the compliance with our fundamental social principals, all Suppliers of the MEYER Group have to agree on this Code of Conduct for Suppliers prior to entering a business relation with a MEYER-Company.
 As a matter of principle a co-operation with MEYER Group is based on accepting the Code of Conduct for Suppliers to prove conformity with the given guidelines.
 Violations to this Code of Conduct for Suppliers will not be tolerated and will cause severe consequences.

 § 1.
 Fundamental obligations

 human rights.
 All its employees are under an obligation to ensure that these universally recognized

 these are based on democratic principles and tolerance towards different-minded persons is secured and actively promoted.
 As a matter of principle employees are selected, hired and promoted based on their qualification and skill.

 3. Free choice of employment: Any use of forced labor including debt bondage or involuntary work is

 4. No child labor: Child labor is forbidden.
 The legal age for employment is strictly secured to be in

 5. Freedom of assembly: The basic right of all employees to establish trade unions and employee

 6. Working hours: The supplier ensures that the maximum working hours according to statutory law

 standards for safe and hygienic working conditions for all persons working at MEYER Group sites will be observed by MEYER Group.
 Appropriate measures for ensuring personal health and occupational safety are taken in order to ensure healthy working conditions.

 § 2.
 Appropriate housing and accommodation

-2. The Supplier commits himself to accepting any guidelines established by the
+2. The Supplier commits himself to accepting and implementing any guidelines established by the

 § 3.
 Wages